mtimjones/7drl_2019/README.md

 - [x]  Implement the conflict system.

-- [ ]  Implement the experience and level system.
+- [x]  Implement the experience and level system.

+- [x]  Implement the host command.

-- [ ]  Implement the connect command to traverse the network.
+- [x]  Implement the connect command to traverse the network.

 - [x]  Implement the wait command.